fluxcd/flux/site/fluxctl.md

 quay.io/weaveworks/helloworld:master-9a16ff945b9e
 ```

-Indicates that the "helloworld" image was built against master
+Indicates that the `helloworld` image was built against master
-commit "9a16ff945b9e".
+commit `9a16ff945b9e`.

 When automation is turned on flux will, by default, use whatever
 is the latest image on a given repository.
 If you want to only